 Let’s take a look at the List of 10 Thaat:

-1) Kalyan: Usually the 1st Thaat to be discussed due to it’s easy to remember Sur.
+1) Kalyan: Usually, the 1st Thaat is to be discussed due to its easy-to-remember Sur.
 Other than

 Many people associate child Raag of Thaat Kalyan to start any music concert.
 What they may not realize is, that this is due to a particular practice of the Honorable Ameer Khusro.
 He composed the most famous of all Qawwali, known as Qaalay Nabi later known as simply Qaul.
 This composition is also referred to as Mankunto Maula, and uses Raag Yaman Kalyan of the Thaat Kalyan.
 Ameer Khusro went on to starting every Mehfile Sama with this composition.
 Over time, a lot of these fine historic things are forgotten, and people simply assume that music sages simply start a concert any concert with a Raag based on Thaat Kalyan.